Young 5 Kindergarten

-Young 5 kindergarten is a bridge between preschool and kindergarten for children turning 5 years old between September and December.
-It gives young learners a head start and provides them with an opportunity to learn and grow in an environment that is tailored to meet their academic and social needs.
+Young 5 kindergarten is a bridge between preschool and kindergarten for children turning 5 years old between September 1st and December 1st.
+Young 5 gives young learners a head start and provides them with an opportunity to learn and grow in an environment that is tailored to meet their academic and social needs.

 Young 5 Kindergarten: